-As I look over the broad spectrum of everyone I know – my family, my friends, and my large church family, I see in the majority of their lives, stresses, pressures and challenging circumstances facing them.
+As I look over the broad spectrum of everyone I know—my family, my friends, and my large church family, I see in the majority of their lives, stresses, pressures and challenging circumstances facing them.
 These challenges range from financial situations to relational problems to infirmities and more.
-It seems as though most people have some type of stressful situation creating pressure going on in their life more often than not.
+It seems as though most people have some type of stressful situation creating pressure, going on in their life.

 Whenever we face challenges we face pressure.
 That pressure can make us feel like a tube of toothpaste being squeezed.
 When you squeeze a tube of toothpaste, toothpaste comes out.
 When you crack a nut with a nutcracker, the nut comes out.
 When pressure is put on us, what’s inside of us comes out.
 That may be good or bad news!

 The same thing can happen when fighting breaks out between two people.
 When communication is going lousy and a couple is verbally beating each other up, each will pull back and withdraw.
 Each person wants to fight for his or her position of being right.
-Neither wants to apologize and work toward forgiveness.
+Then the tallying of wrongs begins and gets rehearsed in mental arguments again and again.
+Before long, neither wants to apologize and work toward forgiveness.
 If you want to learn God’s supernatural way of turning things around, then apply this wisdom from God in how you deal with each other.
 Instead of withdrawing and defending the position of being right, change direction and give love more liberally!

 There were times when Renee and I were under pressure.
 We felt squeezed and snapped at each other far too much.
-When we did, I knew I knew I had to lay down my pride and get us out of this mess no matter whose fault it was or we would continue to head toward disaster.
+When we did, I knew I had to lay down my pride and get us out of this mess no matter whose fault it was or we would continue to head toward disaster.
 I began to practice the wisdom of giving liberally by giving Renee love more liberally.
-I’d ask Renee to forgive me whether she was right or wrong.
+I’d ask Renee to forgive me even when I didn’t feel I was wrong.
 I’d work toward the goal of reconciliation.
 Even if she didn’t want to forgive right away, I just kept telling her I was sorry and how wonderful she was.
 I threw out the seeds of love liberally.
 Honey, you were right, I was wrong.
 I love you so much; all I want to do is get this right between us and love you more.
 I would just keep on this path.
 Love is hard to resist and pretty soon she’d soften.
 Then as today’s verse said, we’d both be refreshed.
 No one said it’s easy.
-Laying down your pride is terribly hard initially.
-But, doing things wrong is also hard work only with a lousy result.
-Doing things right is hard work with the potential for great results.
-Renee and I paid the price to work hard on personal change.
+Laying down your pride to reconcile can feel impossibly hard and unfair to yourself.
+But, adding the pressure of fighting to the ongoing pressures of life is worse and has horrible results!
+Doing things right is hard work with the potential for great results!
+Renee and I paid the price to work hard swallowing our pride, forgiving and moving forward.
 We prayed to God asking him to help transform us and leave selfishness and immaturity behind.
 We practiced loving each other with liberal godly love.
-And when we were under pressure, we ramped up our liberal love to each other recognizing the devil’s devices to squeeze us to get us to fight.
+And when we were under pressure, we ramped up our liberal love to each other recognizing the devil’s devices to add pressure on pressure to get us to fight.

 John 13:34 (NIV) “A new command I give you: Love one another.
 As I have loved you, so you must love one another”